stanleyaz/Predicting-Customer-Churn/README.md

 ---

 # Problem Statement
-[Brass Business Bank (Brass)](https://www.trybrass.com/about/), a B2B company - founded in Lagos, Nigeria [less than three years ago](https://brassbanking.medium.com/introducing-brass-banking-nigerias-local-businesses-143c0ccf2bb8) - has asked me to predict customer churn for their business using a subset of customers and their transactions.
+[Brass Business Bank (Brass)](https://www.trybrass.com/about/), a B2B company - founded in Lagos, Nigeria [less than three years ago](https://brassbanking.medium.com/introducing-brass-banking-nigerias-local-businesses-143c0ccf2bb8) - has asked me to predict customer churn for the business using a subset of customers and their transactions.
 Churn refers to when customers stop using a product.
 Brass offers commercial-grade current accounts, financial products, education, financing and partnership to support its clients which are all businesses.
-Churn is a big problem for this business - as it is with many others - because churning customers means loss of revenues and potential profits, and would then lead to expending more money to find new customers which is a more expensive undertaking than retaining existing customers.
+Churn is a big problem for this business - as it is with many others - because churning customers means loss of revenues and potential profits, and would then lead to expending more money to find new customers which is more expensive than retaining existing customers.
 Churn can also be harmful to the brand if churned customers who leave because of bad experience(s) spread negative word of mouth.

 The requirements for this task are as follows:
 1. To train a classifier that can predict customer churn for Brass.
 2. To define churn for Brass - using the data provided by the company.
 In the data provided, Brass did not label any customer as `churned` or `not churned`.
-It is my responsibility to come up with a definition of churn to be used for my analysis and modeling.
+It was my responsibility to come up with a definition of churn to be used for my analysis and modeling.
-3. To engineer features that will be used in predicting churn.
+3. To engineer new features to be used in predicting churn.
 Brass was unable to share much demographic data due to security concerns about sharing customer information with me as a non-staff who is not physically on site.

-A key point to be noted is that since my definition of churn would likely rely on the `date` feature in my dataset, I cannot engineer new columns that are also dependent on time/date otherwise those features can be indicative of churn.
-For instance a feature like month over month change in debit amounts or month over month change in ledger_balance may be helpful to use, but engineering those features would rely on time and therefore indicative of churn for our model.
+A key feature-engineering challenge was that since my definition of churn relied on the `date` feature in my dataset, I could not engineer new columns that were also dependent on time/date as those features could be indicative of churn.
+For instance a feature like month over month change in debit amounts or month over month change in ledger_balance might have been helpful, but engineering those features would have relied on time and therefore indicative of churn for our model.

 ---

 # Metrics for Evaluation

-Since the classes in this project are unbalanced, we cannot rely exclusively on accuracy as the metric of choice for evaluation.
-Brass does not tell me what metrics to use in my evaluation, but I chose the below five metrics.
+Since the classes in the project were unbalanced, I could not exclusively rely on accuracy as the metric of choice for evaluation.
+Brass did not specify a metric to be used in my evaluation, but I chose the below five metrics.

 1. Accuracy score
 2. Balanced accuracy score